 It takes a mix of content as well.
 It needs video and pictures to really give a transparent look at your company content, really good, authentic content is essential.
 But it’s not always easy to do.

-What is a step-by-step guide to achieve success in employer branding?
+What is a step-by-step guide to achieving success with employer branding?